Thorinair/Princess-Luna/README.md

 ## Privacy & Data Collection
 This bot stores message history in plain text files and uses them as training data upon startup.
-The files are not avilable to anyone using the bot other than the admin who has access to the file system the bot is running on.
+The files are not available to anyone using the bot other than the admin who has access to the file system the bot is running on.
 The messages are stored anonymously (no user names are saved) and the messages are kept either indefinitely or until too many messages have accumulated for a certain brain (see the config.json file).
 Message history can also be manually deleted.
 Plain text storage allows for later editing in case the data needs to be modified (cleanup and such).
 The messages are stored only in the channels where learning has been enabled.
 Please use the `!stats` command to verify whether any data collection will take place in the specific channel.
 In case a user wants to completely prevent their messages from being gathered anywhere, they can simply use the `!blacklist` command.